hamjin/DHCPv6-Client-Android/README.md

 This is [another](https://github.com/realmar/DHCPv6-Client-Android) wrapper of wide-dhcpv6 for Android that's designed to work with the latest Android releases.

 ## Q & A

 ### Not working?

 Try turning off and on service; turning off and on Wi-Fi; wiping app data (which will clean the old DUID) can help too.

+### How is this different from the other app?

+* Supports Android 5.0+ while the other app supports Android 4.1 up to [6.0](https://github.com/realmar/DHCPv6-Client-Android/issues/8);
+* Completely systemless and doesn't require Busybox; (no extra steps for install/uninstall)
+* Fewer settings. (open an issue/PR if you think you need some other options, I'm very lazy)

 ## Open Source Licenses